-The work is organized as follows.
-In the next Section~\ref{sec:char} we introduce the notion of coherent MWN and we prove an alternative characterization of the latter.
-Section~\ref{sec:TTMWN} is devoted to the develop Turing theory in the framework of MWNs.
-Section~\ref{sec:results} is divided into three parts, each aimed at applying the theory presented so far to a chosen dynamical system, the Stuart-Landau model~\ref{ssec:SL}, an abstract model with a given rotation invariance~\ref{ssec:abst}, and the Lorenz model~\ref{ssec:Lorenz}.
+It is worth noting that the linearized stability analysis developed herein shares a strong conceptual foundation with the celebrated \textit{Master Stability Function} (MSF) framework widely adopted in synchronization theory~\cite{pecora1998master}.
+Both approaches rely on decoupling the linearized problem around a reference state, via a projection on the eigenvectors of the network Laplace matrix, by obtaining in this way a $1$-parameter family of linear systems depending each one on a given eigenvalue.
+The novelty of our MWN formulation, with respect to the classical MSF, lies in the fact that it allows us to model and analyze systems where coordinate transformations are inherently heterogeneous and embedded directly onto the network edges.
+Our theoretical contribution shows that, when the coherence condition is satisfied, it is possible to disentangle these edge-specific transformations via a global change of variables $\mathcal{S}$, effectively mapping a structurally disordered matrix-coupled system back to a tractable scalar-like dispersion relation.
+Finally, we emphasize that the key novelty of our approach lies in shifting the complexity directly onto the network topology.
+Indeed, the existing literature already includes several works dealing with generalizations of Turing patterns on networks, but, while they fundamentally rely on standard networks where the interaction between two nodes is defined by a single scalar weight, the proposed matrix-weighted framework naturally enables multi-dimensional cross-coupling and spatial coordinate rotations between nodes.

+To sum up, the main theoretical contributions and innovative aspects of this paper are multifold.
+First, in Section~\ref{sec:char}, we overcome the dimensional constraints of previous approaches by introducing a novel characterization of coherent MWNs, by providing a framework applicable to networks of arbitrary size.
+Second, in Section~\ref{sec:TTMWN}, we prove that coherence condition allows us to disentangle edge-specific transformations via a global change of variables and map the multi-dimensional reaction-diffusion process onto a standard scalar-like dispersion relation.
+Finally, in Section~\ref{sec:results}, we show how to build coherent matrix networks from any standard network topology, and validate our theoretical framework by using numerical simulations of the Stuart-Landau model~\ref{ssec:SL}, of an abstract model with a given rotation invariance~\ref{ssec:abst}, and of the Lorenz model~\ref{ssec:Lorenz}.